Biological control in the home garden

 Using biological controls: Nematodes

-The Nematoda, known as nematodes are a very diverse phylum of animal.
+Nematodes (phylum Nematoda) are a very diverse group of animals.
 There are more than 25,000 described species, and they are found in almost every habitat.
-Most are microscopic and many are important components of soil and marine ecosystems, many are free living, some are animal parasitic and more than half of described species are parasitic on plants or animals and some species such as the potato cyst nematodes (Globodera species), leaf and bud nematodes (Aphelenchoides species) and stem and bulb nematodes (Ditylenchus dispasci) can cause problems in gardens.
+Most are microscopic and many are important components of soil and marine ecosystems.
+Many nematodes are free living, some are animal parasitic and more than half of described species are parasitic on plants or animals and some species such as the potato cyst nematodes (Globodera species), leaf and bud nematodes (Aphelenchoides species) and stem and bulb nematodes (Ditylenchus dispasci) can cause problems in gardens.

 Invertebrate pathogenic nematodes